shashikantmathad/BDDApiAndUi/README.md

 1.RestApi
 Built with RestSharp And Specflow
+Using this APIs can be tested

 2.SeleniumUi
-Built with Selenium , Nunit And Specflow with Reporting feature using Extent Report
+Built with Selenium , Nunit And Specflow with Reporting feature using Extent Report Using this Web Applications can be tested

 Only for Owner Reference > Local Folder Path : D:\git\PracticeFW